abukkuri/G-Function-Automation/README.md

 # G-Function-Automation
-Codes to automate G function modeling
+This repository contains codes to automate various G function models.
+Just input the number of species you'd like and you're good to go!